Aashish1919/My-project/README.md

 # Dataset
-* The TMDb movie data (cleaned from original data on Kaggle).
-* This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This dataset is derived from the TMDb movie data, originally sourced from Kaggle and cleaned for analysis.
+It includes details on 10,000 movies, covering aspects such as user ratings and revenue.

 Libraries :
-* All the codes are written on Jupyternotebook.
-The python libraries include numpy, pandas, matplotlib and seaborn.
-Please make sure you have all these libraries installed.
+* The analysis is conducted using Jupyter Notebook, with the following Python libraries:

+* NumPy for numerical operations

+* Pandas for data manipulation

+* Matplotlib and Seaborn for data visualization